danilabdullin/TF_flask_docker/README.md

 ## About

 This project implements a metric learning algorithm for image classification based on pretrainded mobilenet.
-All this works through a minimal interface implemented on the flask in the docker.
+Programm works through a minimal interface using flask and docker.

 ## Installation